18 May ExploBear on the Trans-Siberian Railway

 Day 15: Ulan Ude.
 Whose head is in the picture?

 My journey started from the heart of Ulan-Ude – its central Soviet square where the largest head monument of famous Soviet Russian communist revolutionary stands. (in the picture)

 Ulan-Ude is the capital of Buryatia Republic.
-It is a piece of Asia in the middle of Siberia.
-It borders with Mongolia and includes a half of Baikal.
+A piece of Asia in the middle of Siberia it borders with Mongolia and includes a half of Baikal.
 It is not one of the biggest Russian cities, yet it is really fascinating with its own unique architecture and hospitality.

 A lot of locals follow Buddhism, so I visited the Ivolginsky datsan which is the heart of Buddhism in Russia and also home to a phenomenon that continues to intrigue scientists and attract believers by the thousands — the preserved body of the Khambo Lama Itigelov, who died in 1927 and is still sitting upright in the lotus position.
 Wow!

 I spent my evening with a real local family of my guide Tumun.
-I ate so much tasty food and listened to sincere stories, old legends and funny tales from this hospitable family.
+There was so much tasty food and I listened to sincere stories, old legends and funny tales from this hospitable family.
 I recommend this activity very much!